mjordan/islandora_workbench_docs/docs/installation.md

 `sudo python3 setup.py install`

+or if you originally installed Islandora Workbench using the `--user` option:

+`python3 setup.py install --user`

-## Using Drupal 9.1 or earlier
+## Using Drupal 8.5 or earlier

-When ingesting media in Drupal versions 8.x - 9.1, Islandora Workbench has two significant limitations/bugs that you should be aware of:
+When ingesting media in Drupal versions 8.5 and earlier, Islandora Workbench has two significant limitations/bugs that you should be aware of:

 * Approximately 10% of media creation attempts will likely fail.
 Workbench will log these failures.
 Additional information is available in this [issue](https://github.com/Islandora/documentation/issues/1481).
 * A file with a filename that already exists in Islandora will overwrite the existing file, as reported in this [issue](https://github.com/Islandora/documentation/issues/1790).

-To avoid these issues, you need to be running Drupal version 9.2 or higher.
+To avoid these issues, you need to be running Drupal version 8.6 or higher.